Civil War Campaign Medal: Establishment

 The medal was first authorized in 1905 for the fortieth anniversary of the Civil War's conclusion.
 The blue and gray ribbon denotes the respective uniform colors of the U.S. and Confederate troops.
 The Army Civil War Campaign Medal was established by the United States War Department on January 21, 1907, by General Orders Number 12.
 To qualify, a soldier had to serve between April 15, 1861, and April 9, 1865.
 The closing date was extended to August 20, 1866, date of President Johnson's Proclamation ending the war.
 The corresponding Navy Civil War Medal was established on June 27, 1908, by Navy Department.

 The obverse of the Army Civil War Campaign Medal displayed an engraved image of Abraham Lincoln while the Navy and Marine Corps versions depicted the and 's battle at Hampton Roads.
 The reverse has the words "The Civil War 1861-1865" encircled by a wreath.
 The medal was designed by Francis D. Millet, a noted sculptor who perished on the RMS Titanic in 1912.
 The medal was struck at the Philadelphia Mint.
 Civil War Campaign Medal No. 1 was issued to Maj.
 Gen. Charles F. Humphrey on May 26, 1909.

 The medal was originally established as a badge, because Congress would not approve a medal due to the costs involved.
 The War Department was authorized to create badges, so it did.
 This interest was due in large part to the fact that several senior military officers were veterans of the Civil War.
-Although some recipients may have worn some form of the ribbon, the monies necessary to mint and issue the medal were not appropriated by Congress until 1956 – 91 years after the war ended.
+Although some recipients may have worn some form of the ribbon, the monies necessary to mint and issue the medal were not appropriated by Congress until 1956 – 91 years after the war ended, and a week after the death of Albert Woolson, the last surviving verified veteran of the war.
 It was this act that provided U.S. government purchase for the medal to all qualified veterans, whether they were on active or inactive duty.